How Rampant Stupidity Killed Two People in Kenosha

 Several protesters take advantage of Kyle’s fall to physically assault him.
 I want to pause for a moment to acknowledge that some of these people probably felt they were helping to apprehend a rampaging killer.
 That is noble.
 It is also stupid on at least two levels.
 First, Kyle was not a rampaging killer, nor did any of his behavior up to this point resemble one.
 Second, Kyle was well-armed and terrified.
 Nevertheless, unencumbered by comprehension or objective reasoning, several brave souls attacked.

 The first to reach Kyle was a man who did several years in prison for strangling and restraining his girlfriend.
 Why is this relevant?
 If Kyle’s past as cop-worshiping Trump supporter is relevant, then the criminal history of a man engaged in felonious assault with a dangerous weapon is, too.
 That’s how objectivity works.
 The violent felon proceeds to kick at the downed man-child and follows that up by bashing Kyle with a skateboard.
 Surprising absolutely no one, this man is fatally shot mid-bludgeon.
 A second man rushes Kyle with a drawn pistol and no concept of how it works because he’s just sort of waving it at his side while charging A PANICKING MORON WITH AN AR-15.
 He too, is shot.
 He takes a round to the arm and retreats.
-(ADDENDUM: It turns out that this third assailant is a convicted burglar and thus legally prohibited from carrying a firearm in any capacity.
-The irony of one jerk with an illegal weapon getting shot by another would be hilarious if the whole clusterfracas was not so damnably tragic).
+(ADDENDUM and EDIT: It turns out that this third assailant was convicted of carrying a firearm while intoxicated in 2016, though it does not appear that he was legally prohibited from carrying a firearm at the time of the incident, as previously reported.
+In many states, this conviction would have resulted in loss or suspension of firearms license, hence the confusion.)
 These are all failures of both situational awareness and tactical judgement.